Tax Management India. Com

 X X X X Extracts X X X X

-..... and rupees, which has the effect of setting apart the major share of the profits for income-tax on a highly notional basis.
+..... lakh and 4 thousand rupees, which has the effect of setting apart the major share of the profits for income-tax on a highly notional basis.
 The 4th alternative of taking into account the word income of the partners of the firm world be equally unjust and unfair to the workmen in the case of the members of the firm being very rich persons.
 This course would be highly objectionable from another point of view, which is a very important consideration, namely, that in order to determine the bonus payable for a particular year of working of the firm, the word income of the partners of the firm may have to be determined in the first instance, which process may take years.
 As the appellants themselves have rightly stated that the deduction on account of income tax has to be on a notional basis, the basis has got to be such as to be readily ascertainable, and that can only be done by making calculations on the profits of the firm itself, for the particular year.
-The last alternative of allowing deduction under this head of calculating income tax on the actual figures of the profits of each of the partners separately appears to be reasonable, because the figures are known and the tax of each constituent mem .....
+The last alternative of allowing deduction under this head of calculating income tax on the actual figures of the profits of each of the partners separately appears to be reasonable, because the figures are known and the tax of each .....

 X X X X Extracts X X X X